CansuDuru/Database-Schema-Project/README.md

 # Database-Schema-Project
-A Database EER Schema Project of Trendyol, Amazon, Hepsiburada with a new combined design of them and SQL code for the combined EER Schema.
+A Database EER Schema Project of Trendyol, Amazon and Hepsiburada with data requirments for all the schemas.
+It also has a new combined EER version of the three schemas and SQL codes for this new version (for creating tables, for populating them and for triggers).
+To create tables, iterative relational mapping steps are used and these steps and final tables are included in the files.